MicrosoftLearning/mslearn-fabric/Instructions/Labs/08c-data-science-train.md

 Now that you've finished training and evaluating the models, you can save the notebook with a meaningful name and end the Spark session.

-1. In the notebook menu bar, use the ⚙️ **Settings** icon to view the notebook settings.
+1. Return to your notebook, and, in the notebook menu bar, use the ⚙️ **Settings** icon to view the notebook settings.
 2. Set the **Name** of the notebook to **Train and compare models**, and then close the settings pane.
 3. On the notebook menu, select **Stop session** to end the Spark session.